-In underfloor systems, it is essential that the return temperature must be maintained at or above 40°C to prevent internal corrosion of the boiler water 'primary' jacket.
+In underfloor systems, it is essential that the return temperature must be maintained at or above 40°C to prevent internal corrosion of the boiler water jacket.

-Refer to Table 2-1 for the size and type of the connections and Section 5 for the position of the connections.
+Refer to Section 2.5 for the size and type of the connections and Section 5 for the position of the connections.